-Perhaps one of the most important parts of the body, the gut is one long tube from the esophagus to the rectum.
+The gut is perhaps one of the most important parts of the body.
+The gut is one long tube from the esophagus to the rectum.

-And this lining also contains little gates called tight junctions that open and close only to let tiny molecules and nutrients in.
+This intestinal lining contains little gates called tight junctions that open and close only to let tiny molecules and nutrients in.

 It is a very clever design indeed.

-A leaky gut happens when these tight junctions get damaged and loosen up and then big molecules of food and antigens and bacteria and toxins are able to seep through and enter the bloodstream.
+When that happens big molecules of undigested food particles and antigens bacteria and toxins are able to seep through and enter the bloodstream.

 The cause is a modern lifestyle.
 What are we doing as modern civilized human beings that lead to leaky gut?

 First, we are stressed and we sleep too little and of course, that leads to more stress, and a vicious cycle begins.